flekschas/simple-world-map/README.md

        alt="A simple SVG world map" />
 </p>

-A simple world map in SVG with the two-letter country code standard ISO 3166-1 annotation.
+A simple and lightweight SVG world map with the two-letter country code standard ISO 3166-1 annotation.

+Size:
+  * 73.6 KB Uncompressed
+  * 55.9 KB Minified using [svgo][svgo]
+  * 24.3 KB Minified and gzipped

 Annotation